mmanzi/gradientdomain-mitsuba/README.txt

   colors between neighboring pixels), in addition to the standard noisy color images.
 This is done by variations of standard unidirectional and bidirectional path tracing as described in the aforementioned papers.
-They then solve for the final image that best matches the sampled gradients and colors, typically resulting in much less noise.
+They then solve a screened Poisson problem to find the image that best matches the sampled gradients and colors.
+This typically results in much less noise.

   The algorithms use the same path sampling machinery as their corresponding standard methods, but in addition estimate the differences to neighboring pixels in a way that typically produces little noise.
 Using the same path sampling machinery means that if the corresponding non-gradient method is absolutely terrible for a given scene, making it gradient-domain probably won't be enough to save the day.
-But, assuming you have a scene for which the basic method works, making it gradient-domain method may save you very much time.
+But, as we demonstrate in the papers, assuming that you have a scene for which the basic method works, making it gradient-domain often saves very much time.

   As described in the papers, the L2 reconstructions are unbiased, but sometimes show annoying dipole artifacts.
-We recommend the slightly biased L1 reconstruction in most cases, as the L1 images are generally visually much nicer and the bias will go away rather quickly.
+We recommend the slightly biased L1 reconstruction in most cases, as the L1 images are generally visually much nicer and the bias tends to go away rather quickly.

   By default, reconstructing the final images from the sampled data is